zhaoran-hou/website/content/about/_index.md

 - Approximate Bayesian Computation
 profile_picture: visa.jpg
 socials:
-  github: hxl3416833
+  github: zhaoran-hou
   google_scholar: citations?hl=en&user=w-T12_4AAAAJ&view_op=list_works&sortby=pubdate
-  linkedin: zhaoran-hou-61b93a135
+  linkedin: zhaoran-hou
 title: about
 ---

 Hello, I am Zhaoran Hou, often go by Eric.
-I completed my PhD in statistics at the [University of Waterloo](https://uwaterloo.ca/), under the supervision of [Samuel W.K.
-Wong](https://swong.ca/).
-I previously obtained my MMath in statistics in the same department, working with [Gregory Rice](https://uwaterloo.ca/statistics-and-actuarial-science/profiles/greg-rice), and undergrad from the [University of Toronto](https://www.utoronto.ca/).
+I am currently a senior quant at [Canadian Imperial Bank of Commerce](https://www.cibc.com/) (CIBC).
+Previously, I completed my PhD and MMATH in statistics at the [University of Waterloo](https://uwaterloo.ca/), and H.B.Sc. from the [Unviersity of Toronto](https://www.utoronto.ca/).

 My interests are diverse, and I am happy to chat on new projects.
 Please do not hesitate to contact me.
 Thank you!